-Term life insurance is provided for all Benefited employees from the date of hire through the date employment ends.
+Term life insurance is provided for all Benefited employees from the date of hire through the last day of the month that employment ends.
 The amount of the insurance is based on your classification.
 Please refer to the following schedule: